lavarinimoreira/YouTubeVideoDownloader/README.md

-This program recives an youtude url and download the video on the current folder.
+This program recives an youtude url and download the video in the current folder.

 --------------------------------------------------------------------------------